Fulneck Moravian Settlement: Etymology

 The name of Fulneck is first attested in 1592, as Fall Neck and the Falle Necke, and is thought to originate in Old English: the name probably comes from the Old English words *fall ('place where something falls, a forest clearing') and hnecca ('neck, neck of land').
 If so, it once meant 'a pronounced piece of land characterised by a clearing'.

 After members of the Moravian Church bought the land in 1744, the site was renamed Fulneck after Fulnek, a town in Northern Moravia, Czech Republic, where the Moravian denomination originated.

 History

 Members of the Moravian Church settled at Fulneck in 1744.
 They were descendants of old Bohemian/Czech Unity of the Brethren, extinct in Bohemia after 1620 due to forcible re-Catholicisation imposed on the Czech lands by Habsburg emperors.
 These church members had found refuge in 1722 in Saxony on the estate of Nicolaus Ludwig Count von Zinzendorf.
 Within the next few years of settling at Fulneck, housing, a school and a chapel were built, the last completed in 1748.
 In 1753 and 1755, separate boys' and girls' schools were opened.
-These were combined into one school in 1994.
+They were combined into one school in 1994.